 Trainee Pilot Grant Program

 The Penn Injury Science Center (PISC) has annual calls through our Trainee Pilot Grant Program to stimulate ideas among early stage investigators.
 This program supports trainees in conducting a rigorous study that will help build a solid program of research and ultimately to seek extramural funding.
-Priority will be given to applications that include a topic that is synchronous with the mission of PISC, incorporates the space-time paradigm that targets injury science efforts at the right place at the right time, and offer a clear vision of how this project will help establish the applicant’s larger program of research.
+Priority will be given to applications that include a topic that is synchronous with the mission of PISC, incorporates the space-time paradigm.
+Stay tuned for the next availability opportunity and click on the link below to see the previous one.